spraakbanken/sparv-docs/devel_frontend_eng.md

+## Developing the Sparv Frontend

-This document describes the internal structure of the Sparv frontend and can be used as a developer's guide.
+This section describes the internal structure of the Sparv frontend and can be used as a developer's guide.

 The frontend is available at